 Suzuki-rōshi: It is not truthful.
-Again, you know, that is your way of thinking.
-Youthful [truthful?] or thinking mind does not solve this kind of, you know, problem-you know, problem in our heart.
-If your way-seeking mind-if you are confidence in your teaching is very strong, that will happen, I [1-3 words].
+Again, that is your way of thinking.
+Thinking mind does not solve this kind of problem in our heart.
+If your way-seeking mind -if your confidence in your teaching is very strong, that will happen, I...

-But that doesn't, you know, happen to everyone [laughs].
-It didn't happen to me-only for, you know, one or two lay people.
-The mind will [1 word] our teaching.
+But that doesn't happen to everyone [laughs].
+It didn't happen to me-only for one or two lay people.
+The mind will show our teaching.
 It shows us the depth of the teaching, that's all.
-He [Tōzan?] cannot be your example, and there is no need for you to follow his example.
-I am not, you know, encouraging you to follow his example.
+He [Tōzan] cannot be your example, and there is no need for you to follow his example.
+I am not encouraging you to follow his example.